 Locate my Cricut DS File link and connect with my Shadow Box Art project

 I wanted 4 shades of brown paper for the ombrè effect for this shadow box and 4 different dragonfly designs.
 In my design mind, I want to add a bit of bling on perhaps just one of the dragonfly designs.
-My thought process is due to the background will be black and one of the browns is a darker shade.
-Thinking some glitter tipped wings will add a nice touch.
+My thought process is due to the background will be black and one of the browns being a darker shade.
+Thinking some glitter-tipped wings will add a nice touch.
 We shall see!

 You have several different options on “how” you want to cut the dragonflies out.
 The end result is you want all 4 dragonflies in all 4 colors.
 It is difficult to guess how many dragonflies you will need.
 Your deciding factor may also be due to how much paper you have on hand and the size of your shadow box for your shadow box art project.

 If you are really trying to save on paper I’d keep in mind if you start with the darkest color on the bottom of the heart you will need fewer dragonflies of that shade.
 You can always cut more but you can not un-cut!

 The Cricut DS file I created for you has 2 groups of 4 colored dragonflies.
 A large group and a smaller group.
 I ended up using the smaller group for this shadow box art project.